How Integrators Work in AMR Technology Deployment | enVista

 AMR Explosion: A Breakdown by Use Case

-As AMR technology continues to evolve, its applications have expanded to cover a wide range of tasks across various industries:
+AMRs have become an essential part of warehouses and distribution centers.
+As this technology continues to evolve, its applications have expanded to cover a wide range of tasks across various industries.

 1. Large Product Movement

-AMRs are now an integral part of moving bulky items such as:
+AMRs are an integral part of moving bulky items, such as:

 • Pallet movements